scala/scala3/docs/docs/reference/other-new-features/transparent-traits.md

 ### Transparent Traits

 The traits `scala.Product`, `java.lang.Serializable` and `java.lang.Comparable`
 are treated automatically as transparent.
-Other traits can be turned into transparent traits, by adding the modifier `transparent` in front of `trait`, as shown above.
+Other traits are turned into transparent traits using the modifier `transparent`.
+Scala 2 traits can also be made transparent by adding a `@transparentTrait` annotation.
+This annotation is defined in `scala.annotation`.
+It will be deprecated and phased out once Scala 2/3 interopability is no longer needed.

-Every trait can be declared as transparent.
 Typically, transparent traits are traits that influence the implementation of inheriting classes and traits and that are not usually used as types by themselves.
 Two examples from the standard collection library:

  - `IterableOps`, which provides method implementations for an `Iterable`